Growth of hexagonal BN crystals by traveling-solvent floating zone: Characterization methodology

 \subsection{Micro computed X-ray tomography}

 Micro computed X-ray tomography (microCT) data were collected using a Bruker SkyScan 1172 operating at 100 kV and 100 $\mu$A with downstream Al and Cu filters in place.
+MicroCT allows for visualization of the internal structure of the grown samples, providing a straightforward means of evaluating flux incorporation and crystal morphology to illuminate the effects of different growth parameters.
 The pixel size ranged from 2 – 6 $\mu$m, depending on the highest level of magnification which kept the sample in the field of view.
 Data was collected by rotating the sample 360\textdegree$ $ and collecting exposures every 0.25\textdegree$ $– 0.35\textdegree.
 Reconstruction of the two-dimensional exposures into a full three-dimensional data set was done using the NRecon software \cite{Nrecon} with ring artifact removal and beam hardening correction algorithms applied.
 The reconstructed data consists of a collection of voxels, each containing an absorption value.
 This data was then visualized using the Dragonfly software, Version 2021.1 for Windows (Object Research Systems Inc, Montreal, Canada, 2020; software available at http://www.theobjects.com/dragonfly).

 In Dragonfly, the absorption value of each voxel is mapped to a grey scale value with, by default, the minimum and the maximum absorption values mapped to the minimum and maximum greyscale values, respectively.
 The substantial difference in absorption between h-BN and the metal fluxes leads to excellent contrast within the volume of the sample.
 However, the weak absorption of X-rays by h-BN leads to poor contrast with the empty regions of the sample chamber.
 To enhance this contrast, the mapping was modified such that an absorption value less than the maximum was mapped to the maximum greyscale value; this effectively condenses the color scale, making it so all voxels above the chosen value correspond to the maximum grey scale value in the image.